Unitpackage Structure

 'experimentalist': 'John Doe',

-One resource is named according to the CSV filename.
-The units provided in that resource are describing the data within that CSV.
+The main resource is named according to the CSV filename.
+The units provided in that resource describe the data within that CSV.

 entry.df.head(3)